-Unlike international studies, which cite cardiovascular disease as the most common reason for hospitalisation of dialysis patients (Lafrance et al. 2014), hospitalisation amongst our patients was more likely to be due to an infection.
+Unlike international studies, which cite cardiovascular disease as the most common reason for hospitalisation of dialysis patients (Lafrance et al., 2014), hospitalisation amongst our patients was more likely to be due to an infection.
 Dialysis nurses identified the co-ordination of multidisciplinary care for comorbidities such as cardiovascular disease as an important feature of the NP model of care.
 This is a feature that we believe contributes to improved longevity and QOL in our patients.

-Reduced QOL of patients with ESKD has been the subject of a number of recent studies (Boateng & East 2011, Theofilou 2011).
-ESKD patients have to cope with many adversities and their QOL is often affected in terms of physical and mental well-being, with high rates of anxiety and depression noted amongst those on dialysis (Chilcot et al. 2008).
-A close relationship has been observed between QOL and morbidity and mortality (Morsch et al. 2006).
-Therefore, it is encouraging to note a trend towards improving QOL for haemodialysis patients treated under the NP model of care in this study, particularly since a significant proportion of patients have been on dialysis for over ten years.
+Reduced QOL of patients with ESKD has been the subject of a number of recent studies (Boateng & East, 2011; Theofilou, 2011).
+Patients with ESKD have to cope with many adversities and their QOL is often affected in terms of physical and mental well-being, with high rates of anxiety and depression noted amongst those on dialysis (Chilcot, Wellsted, Da Silva-Gane, & Farrington, 2008).
+A close relationship has been observed between QOL and morbidity and mortality (Morsch, Goncalves, & Barros, 2006).
+Therefore, it is encouraging to note a trend towards improving QOL for haemodialysis patients treated under the NP model of care in this study, particularly since a significant proportion of patients have been on dialysis for over 10 years.

-It has been recognised that the size of the ESKD population and the complexities of their comorbidities is too large for optimal care to be delivered by nephrologists alone and that this type of collaborative physician extender/NP model of care is required (Shah & Mehrotra 2012).
-A series of reviews of the quality and effectiveness of care provided by NPs have found that patient outcomes are equally as good as when care is provided solely by physicians (Peeters et al. 2013, Stanik-Hutt et al. 2013, van Zuilen et al. 2012).
-Our findings support conclusions by Harwood et al. that the NP-nephrologist collaborative care model may increase the efficiency of care provided to dialysis patients and provide a solution to the ever-growing ESKD population (Harwood et al. 2004).
+It has been recognised that the numbers of people with chronic kidney disease and the complexities of their comorbidities are too large for optimal care to be delivered by nephrologists alone and that this type of collaborative model of care is required (Shah & Mehrotra, 2012).
+A series of reviews of the quality and effectiveness of care provided by NPs have found that patient outcomes are equally as good as when care is provided solely by physicians (Peeters et al., 2013; Stanik-Hutt et al., 2013; van Zuilen et al., 2012).
+Our findings support conclusions by Harwood, Wilson, Heidenheim, and Lindsay (2004) that the NP-nephrologist collaborative care model may increase the efficiency of care provided to dialysis patients and provide a solution to the ever-growing ESKD population.
 Importantly, the emphasis of the NP model of care provided at the study hospital is collaborative and complementary; NPs work with nephrologists, thus enabling more time to be spent by the medical staff on a wider range of patient health issues than previously possible.

 One of the main concerns nurses expressed in this study was in regard to the NPs' increasing workload of patients and the need for succession planning.
-The transition into the NP role has been described as 'stressful' (Hill & Sawatzky 2011).
-Mentorship is recommended as an effective transition strategy for novice NPs, along with the need for multi-disciplinary collaboration and communication to develop 'legitimacy and credibility' for those transitioning to the role (Desborough 2012, Hill & Sawatzky 2011).
-Recent work has sought to develop recommendations for the clinical education required to prepare NPs (Douglas & Bonner 2013).
-However, as Harvey et al. have noted "the development of the NP role is controlled by powerful groups external to the nursing profession" and nurses' internalisation and acceptance of those influences may serve to discourage them from putting themselves forward for advancement to the role of NP (Harvey et al. 2011).
-A 2010 study seeking to understand perceived barriers to the sustainability and progression of NPs, found that lack of ongoing funding, lack of understanding from the organisation and medical staff about the NP role, legislative constraints, and cost of the Master degree program were the main issues (Keating et al. 2010).
+The transition into the NP role has been described as "stressful" (Hill & Sawatzky, 2011).
+Mentorship is recommended as an effective transition strategy for novice NPs, along with the need for multidisciplinary collaboration and communication to develop "legitimacy and credibility" for those transitioning to the role (Desborough, 2012; Hill & Sawatzky, 2011).
+Recent work has sought to develop recommendations for the clinical education required to prepare nephrology NPs (Douglas & Bonner, 2013).
+However, as Harvey, Driscoll, and Keyzer (2011) have noted "the development of the NP role is controlled by powerful groups external to the nursing profession" and nurses' internalisation and acceptance of those influences may serve to discourage them from putting themselves forward for advancement to the role of NP.
+A 2010 study seeking to understand perceived barriers to the sustainability and progression of NPs, found that lack of ongoing funding, lack of understanding from the organisation and medical staff about the NP role, legislative constraints, and cost of the Master degree programme were the main issues (Keating, Thompson, & Lee, 2010).
 Our participants mentioned similar deterrents, as well as concerns over workload, work-life balance and uncertainty about whether or how this type of professional development would be endorsed by the hospital.